BranchTaken/Hemlock/doc/reports/aplr1/aplr1.md

 APLR(1) and IELR⁺(1) generate different automata for Lyken and OCaml with conflict resolution disabled.
 This is due to greedy remerging and merging, respectively, i.e. these are similar compact automata rather than identical globally minimal automata.
-APLR(1) remerging is driven by exhaustively searching for remergeable subgraphs starting at every combination of isocoric state pairs; the pairing enumeration is easy to modify, and therefore it is easy to test alternative orders.
+APLR(1) remerging is driven by searching for remergeable subgraphs starting at combinations of isocoric state pairs; the pairing enumeration is easy to modify, and therefore it is easy to test alternative orders.
 Unpublished experiments found no differing automaton outcomes for any grammar in Hocc's test suite (conflict resolution enabled), but ordering impacted remerging speed by a range of ~2.5X.
 The current implementation prefers to search starting with pairs belonging to low-cardinality isocoric state sets.
 IELR⁺(1) merging order is more difficult to characterize and manipulate, but its current implementation is certainly nothing alike.

 ## Discussion